sharathc10/vax-visualization/README.md

 # vax-visualization
-Visualization on vaccine preventable disease data from WHO
+Visualization of vaccine preventable disease data from WHO